 - cultivating to establish a green cover where one doesn't already exist.
-A green cover excludes crops that are grown for a commercial purpose, e.g. arable crops including crops that are under sown with grass apply fertilisers (organic manure, chemical or nitrogen) or pesticides within two metres of the centre line of a hedge unless one of the following exemptions apply: applications of fertilisers or pesticides to establish a new hedge.
+A green cover excludes crops that are grown for a commercial purpose, e.g. arable crops including crops that are under sown with grass applications of fertilisers or pesticides to establish a new hedge.
 This applies from the time the land is prepared for planting the new hedge to the end of the hedge's third growing season spot application of pesticides to control injurious weeds, invasive species and, after prior written consent of the Scottish Ministers and / or other statutory bodies, certain other weed species